 7-Habits author Steven Covey passed away yesterday and it was just the previous week when a friend and visiting Indian CEO mentioned that Steven Covey’s 7 Habits is a great inspiration for him.
 And this was before the news of Covey’s passing so it led to this post about why Steven Covey’s ideas resonate across countries and cultures.

-"Character not personality" is why 7-Habits - Steven Covey is so popular across so many countries in the world.
-And this popularity is right from the sidewalk bookseller,selling copies of the "7-Habits" which is much harder that zeroing in on the CEO's of the Fortune 500.
-As Steven Covey explains in the the video, the character ethic got replaced by the personality ethic in America and appearances became more important.
-But personality is merely the tip of the iceberg and particularly in B2B relationships it is rather easy to find out about the "character" of the buying or selling organization.
+“Character not personality” is why 7-Habits – Steven Covey is so popular across so many countries in the world.
+And this popularity is right from the sidewalk bookseller,selling copies of the “7-Habits” which is much harder that zeroing in on the CEO’s of the Fortune 500.
+The character ethic got replaced by the personality ethic in America and appearances became more important.
+But personality is merely the tip of the iceberg and particularly in B2B relationships it is rather easy to find out about the “character” of the buying or selling organization.
 And when the underlying character of the organization and its members is not well formed and reinforced it shows in B2B relationships and leads to the common trust deficit problem.Trust deficit leads to recruiting multiple suppliers and smaller buy quantities and all kinds of defensive postures by the supplier like quicker payment terms etc.